drupalro/drupal-assoc-8/README.md

 Creating drupalro.docker.amazee.io
 ```

+If you want to use **drush**, you need to do it from within the drupal container.
-Using this command you can `ssh` into the Drupal container, where you can use `drush` when neded
+You can `ssh` into the Drupal container using the following command:

 ```
 docker exec -itu drupal drupalro.docker.amazee.io bash